farbod2015/pluralsight-js-dev-env/README.md

   Note: In this course we used JSON Schema faker to dynamically generate a mock data set and point JSON server to that.

+Project Structure
+  1- Create a demo app with the starting kit:
+    - This gives everyone clarity on recommended approaches for directory structure, file naming, framework usage, testing, API calls, deployment, and more.
+    - It provides an interactive example of what it's like to work on your team.
+  2- Tips:
+    - Tip 1: JS belongs in a .js file (no inline js code in HTML files)
+    - Tip 2: organize by feature instead of file type
+    - Tip 3: extract logic to POJOs (minimizes the impacts of switching to a different framework):
+      - Plain Old JavaScript Objects
+      - Pure logic
+      - No framework-specific code